ArdaxHz/mupl/readme.md

 The program would then look through this file for the `hyakkano` key and for the `XuN` key for their assigned ids.

-If I have a file named `efb4278c-a761-406b-9d69-19603c5e4c8b [spa] - 000 (Momi-san) [XuN+00e03853-1b96-4f41-9542-c71b8692033b]`, the progam would take the manga id directly from the file, the language as Spanish with the code `es`, chapter number as null (oneshot) with no volume, chapter title as `Momi-san` with groups `XuN` (id taken form `name_id_map.json`) and `00e03853-1b96-4f41-9542-c71b8692033b`.
+If I have a file named `efb4278c-a761-406b-9d69-19603c5e4c8b [es] - 000 (Momi-san) [XuN+00e03853-1b96-4f41-9542-c71b8692033b]`, the program would take the manga id directly from the file, the language as Spanish with the code `es`, chapter number as null (oneshot) with no volume, chapter title as `Momi-san` with groups `XuN` (id taken form `name_id_map.json`) and `00e03853-1b96-4f41-9542-c71b8692033b`.

 ## Contribution
-- Make sure there aren't any duplicate issues opened before opening one
+- Make sure there aren't any duplicate issues opened before opening one.
 - Pull requests are free to be opened if you think it is needed, but please format any code with Python Black (default settings) before doing so.

 ### Translation
 There are two files to translate, this readme and the [mupl/loc/en.json](mupl/loc/en.json) file.

 - The translated README should be placed in [doc](doc/) with the name `readme.<>.md` with the ISO language code between the periods, for example: `readme.pt-br.md`.
 Update your readme to link back to this readme under the "Read this in other languages" list.
-- The translated json file should be the named `<>.json` with the ISO language code being used and placed inside the directory [mupl/loc/](mupl/loc/), for example: `pt-br.json`.
+- The translated json file should be named `<>.json` with the ISO language code being used and placed inside the directory [mupl/loc/](mupl/loc/), for example: `pt-br.json`.

 After you have translated these files, update this readme with the link to your translated readme.
 Please submit a PR with these changes.